atroutt/WeAreTechWomen/README.markdown

 `vagrant ssh` will get you onto the vm where you can run rake/rails commands, etc.

 The code directory on your machine is mounted into the vm.
-When you ssh in it's in the `wwip` folder.
+When you ssh in it's in the `watw` folder.
 You can edit files and perform git operations on your host computer using your tools of choice and the changes will be reflected on the vm.

 After your first `vagrant up` you can [stop](http://docs.vagrantup.com/v2/getting-started/teardown.html) and [start](http://docs.vagrantup.com/v2/getting-started/up.html) the vm more quickly.
 The initial provisioning only needs to run once.
 If anything happens with your setup you can `vagrant destroy` and `vagrant up` to bring back a fresh environment.